-FIGURE 4-4: 2003 - 2018 CSO EVENTS & PRECIPITATION
+FIGURE 4-4: 2003 - 2019 CSO EVENTS & PRECIPITATION

 As the City of Spokane's rainfall varies from year to year, the amount of rain and the variability in the intensity of rainstorms introduce a high degree of variability in the number of CSO overflow events.
 As the City of Spokane continues to install control facilities, the number of overflow events have generally been reduced as shown in Figure 4-4.
-In 2018, rainfall was average and the the annual number of overflow events was below the 2003-2012 baseline.
+In 2019, rainfall was average and the the annual number of overflow events was below the 2003-2012 baseline.

-FIGURE 4-5: 2003 - 2018 CSO VOLUME & PRECIPITATION
+FIGURE 4-5: 2003 - 2019 CSO VOLUME & PRECIPITATION

 As the City of Spokane's rainfall varies from year to year, the amount of rain and the variability in the intensity of rainstorms introduce a high degree of variability in the volume of CSO overflows.
 As the City of Spokane continues to install control facilities, the amount of overflow volume has generally been reduced as shown in Figure 4-5.
-In 2018, overall rainfall was average, and the volume of overflows was below the 2003 - 2012 baseline average.
-The volume of overflows appear to have declined as new CSO tanks came online in 2018.
+In 2019, overall rainfall was average, and the volume of overflows was below the 2003 - 2012 baseline average.

-FIGURE 4-6: MONTHLY CSO VOLUMES & PRECIPITATION FOR 2018
+FIGURE 4-6: MONTHLY CSO VOLUMES & PRECIPITATION FOR 2019

-In accordance with the requirements of the City of Spokane's NPDES Permit concerning combined sewer overflow discharges, summarized below are the frequencies, volumes and durations of CSO events recorded from January 1 through December 31, 2018.
-It is estimated that a total of 41.4 million gallons of combined sewage discharged to local receiving waters over these twelve months.
-All of these discharges were associated with snowmelt and/or rain events and distributed across 8 of the 19 permitted CSO outfalls.
-Discharges at the remaining seven (7) priority CSO regulator sites accounted for 89 percent of the total overflow volume measured.
+In accordance with the requirements of the City of Spokane's NPDES Permit concerning combined sewer overflow discharges, summarized below are the frequencies, volumes and durations of CSO events recorded from January 1 through December 31, 2019.
+It is estimated that a total of 30.2 million gallons of combined sewage discharged to local receiving waters over these twelve months.
+All of these discharges were associated with snowmelt and/or rain events and distributed across 13 of the 18 permitted CSO outfalls.
+Discharges at the remaining seven (7) priority CSO regulator sites accounted for 77 percent of the total overflow volume measured.
+CSO 26 is the last remaining facility that is not yet operational in 2019.